scikit-learn/enhancement_proposals/slep006.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, a few transformers already have a ``get_feature_names`` method (more
-specifically the vectorizers, PolynomialFeatures and OneHotEncoder).
+specifically the vectorizers, PolynomialFeatures, OneHotEncoder and ColumnTransformer).
 Moreover,
 in some cases this method already does exactly what we need (accepting
 ``input_features`` and returning the transformed ones).
+This is the case for ``PolynomialFeatures`` and ``OneHotEncoder``, while the other estimators don't take input features.

 However, there are some downsides about this name: for ``Pipeline`` and
 meta-estimators (and potentially also other transformers, see question below),